Skip to content

 Create a weighted demographic scorecard.
 Assign importance weights to each metric based on your business model, then score each location 1–10 against them.

-Modern platforms like Locus Intelligence automate this—generating a location score out of 100 that lets you instantly compare Location A (Score: 87/100) vs Location B (Score: 43/100) across all demographic dimensions simultaneously.
+Modern platforms like Locus automate this—generating a location score out of 100 that lets you instantly compare Location A (Score: 87/100) vs Location B (Score: 43/100) across all demographic dimensions simultaneously.

 Where to Find UK Demographic Data